oroinc/documentation/commerce/user_guide/consents/create_consent.rst

 Create Consents
 ---------------

-.. note:: Before you can use consents in OroCommerce, :ref:`install <admin-package-manager>` the `Customer Consent Management <https://marketplace.orocommerce.com/package/customer-consent-management-in-orocommerce>`_ extension.

 To create a consent in OroCommerce:

 1. Navigate to **System > Consent Management** in the main menu.
 2. Click **Create Consent** on the top right.

-   The following page opens:

    .. image:: /admin_guide/img/configuration/customer/consents/create_new_consent.png
       :class: with-border